-- being seated by the time class starts

-- listening attentively

-- following directions

-- o giving others an opportunity to learn

-- o remaining in class until dismissed by the teacher

-- moving through the buildings in an orderly manner

-- 5. EVERY STUDENT HAS A RIGHT to be part of a school of which they can be proud.
+- 1. being seated by the time class starts - 2. listening attentively - 3. following directions - 4. giving others an opportunity to learn - 5. remaining in class until dismissed by the teacher - 6. moving through the buildings in an orderly manner - 5.
+EVERY STUDENT HAS A RIGHT to be part of a school of which they can be proud.
 EVERY STUDENT HAS A RESPONSIBILITY to take pride in the school by helping maintain the campus, the buildings, and all materials and equipment. - 6.
 EVERY STUDENT HAS A RIGHT to his/her good name.
 EVERY STUDENT HAS A RESPONSIBILITY to respect the reputation of others.